johnmn3/injest/README.md

 ```
 Under 3 seconds.
 Much, much better!

 Again, in local dev your times may look a bit different.
-On my Macbook Pro here, those times are `11812.604504`, `5096.267348` and `933.940569` msecs - a performance increase of 5 fold for the `x>>` version, to an increase of 10 fold for the `=>>` version.
+On my Macbook Pro here, those times are `11812.604504`, `5096.267348` and `933.940569` msecs - a performance increase of 2 times faster for the `x>>` version, to an increase of 10 times faster for the `=>>` version.

 In the future I'd like to explore using parallel `folder` instead of `core.async` but this works pretty well.
 ## Clojurescript